mozilla/open-leadership-framework/_articles/whitepaper.md

 - Balancing competing tensions in a project that drive innovation and progress.
 - Sharing and addressing your own vulnerabilities.

-As an Open Leader develops, they begin to think about:
+As you develop your open leadership practice, you should begin to think about:

-- How their personal leadership style empowers colleagues and contributors to realize the benefits of working open through the decision-making processes of **design**.
+- How your personal leadership style empowers colleagues and contributors to realize the benefits of working open through the decision-making processes of **design**.
-- How their personal leadership skills combine with core open practices from **build** and **design** to inspire people across projects, organizations, networks, communities, and society.
+- How your personal leadership skills combine with core open practices from **build** and **design** to inspire people across projects, organizations, networks, communities, and society.

 Empowering contributors to be open leaders in their own right helps ensure the sustainability and maintenance of a project, creates opportunities for succession planning in open communities and projects, and helps make openness a renewable resource across communities of practice.